John Crossman - 柯志元

 Director, Asian Equity Sales 1998 to 2000

 Joined the New York desk to rebuild the Peregrine Securities franchise.
-Successfully placed most of the "red-chips" brought to market from China/Hong Kong during the two year period.
+I was keen to work with Francis Leung's team in Hong Kong.
+I overhauled the firm's methods for issuing primary and secondary offshore issues under rule 144a.
+This led to a significant advantage over all our our competitors in NY for Asian issues.
+Successfully placed almost all of the "red-chips" brought to market from China/Hong Kong during the two year period from any investment bank.

 Director 1987 to 1998